-- All work submitted by you is expected to be the result of your individual thoughts, research, and self-expression for this course and for this semester. - Review Valencia's Academic Dishonesty Policy.
+- All work submitted by you is expected to be the result of your individual thoughts, research, and self-expression for this course and for this semester. - Review Valencia's Academic Dishonesty Policy.Links to an external site.

 What can lead to plagiarism?